Wine tasting is bullshit? Here's why not.

 - Cerebral function imaging which permits, as directly as possible, access to cortical activation, through visualising the brain in action.

-Plato’s Theory of Forms; what is real, what is perceived and is perception reality?
+This is a modern dressing up of Plato’s Theory of Forms; what is real, what is perceived and is perception reality?

 Exhibit C: We taste with our eyes, not our mouths